Artificial Intelligence-based

 54-74%

-Praedigo identifies undetected comorbidities among patients with chronic diseases.
+Identify undetected diseases – especially among patients with chronic diseases.

-Our machine learning models correctly identify 79% of DPN patients, while keeping the number of false diagnoses moderately low.
-In contrast, the current healthcare system only diagnoses up to 23%¹ of DPNs.
+Our machine learning models correctly identify, for example, 79% of diabetic polyneuropathy patients, while keeping the number of false diagnoses moderately low (excerpts from clinical study results).
+In contrast, the current healthcare system only diagnoses up to 23%¹ of diabetic polyneuropathies.

-We also use our models to find important patterns and events that will help diagnose chronic disease comorbidities even further.
+We also use our models to find important patterns and events that will help to diagnose diseases even better.

 Patients